LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/project-scope.md

   * Multiple types of related things %%&nbsp;e.g. Contacts and Tasks (if Tasks are allocated to Contacts)%%

   </panel><p/>

+    {{ icon_important_big_red }} This is a high-risk high-reward option because morphing requires extra work but a morphed product may earn more marks than an optimized product of similar complexity.

 For either direction, you need to define a target user profile and a value proposition: